-- Fertilization: uniting sperm and egg to begin embryo development.
-English spelling fertilisation... more
+Fertilization: the process of uniting sperm and egg to begin embryo development... more

 Slowly moving across the bottom of the aquarium is a dome-shaped creature, covered by what looks like thick purple toothpicks.
 The toothpicks are really called spines.
-Mixed in with the spines are long thin spaghetti shaped tentacles that have the scientific name "tube feet."
+Mixed in with the spines are long thin spaghetti-shaped tentacles that are called tube feet.
 Many of the tube feet look like they are dancing.
 They sway back and forth in the water while others, with their suction ends, grab onto rocks to help move the creature.
-It is not alone.
+The creature is not alone.
 There are others with their purple spines and suction-tipped tube feet attached to the clear sides of the aquarium.
-This is the world for our desert dwelling purple urchin, Strongylocentrotus purpuratus (strong-e-low-cent-row-tus / purp-er-ot-us).
+This is the world for our desert-dwelling purple urchin, Strongylocentrotus purpuratus (strong-e-low-cent-row-tus / purp-er-ot-us).

 Except for their round shape, the symmetry of sea urchins are more difficult to view.
-It is not easy to see they have five point radial design that makes them pentamerous like their cousin the starfish.
+It is not easy to see they have a five-point radial design that makes them pentamerous like the closely related starfish.
 One thing you can see with both the urchin and the starfish are their tube feet, complete with individual suction-cup ends.
 They use these "feet" to move.
-By attaching their tube feet to a rock, urchins can pull themselves along the rocky bottom of their ocean home.
-A single tube foot is not enough to move an urchin, but using large numbers of its hundreds of tube feet it can make its way along the ocean floor.
+By attaching their tube feet to rocks, urchins can pull themselves along the rocky bottom of their ocean homes.
+A single tube foot is not enough to move an urchin, but using large numbers of its hundreds of tube feet, it can make its way along the ocean floor.

-If you take a closer look at our urchin, still moving across the bottom of the aquarium, you would notice that there are two openings.
-There is the opening on its bottom where the mouth is located.
-This area is called Aristotle's lantern, a structure unique to echinoderms.
-The lantern is a complex system of small bones and muscles that surrounds the esophagus and is used to scrape algae (urchins favorite food) off rocks during feeding.
+If you take a closer look at our urchin, still moving across the bottom of the aquarium, you would notice that there are two openings in its body.
+There is the opening on its bottom, near the ground, where the mouth is located.
+This area is called Aristotle's lantern, and is structure unique to echinoderms.
+The lantern is a complex system of small bones and muscles that surrounds the esophagus and is used to scrape algae (urchins' favorite food) off rocks during feeding.
 The other opening is located at the top of the urchin and is called the aboral (no mouth) end.
-Waste products exit the aboral end and is also the place where eggs or sperm are secreted.
+Waste products exit the aboral end and this is also the place where eggs or sperm are secreted.

-Our urchin is part of a group that will be helping scientists understand the mystery of animal development by answering questions about egg fertilization and embryonic development.
+Urchins help scientists understand the mystery of animal development by helping them to answer questions about egg fertilization and embryonic development.
 Sea urchins have been used for many years by scientists to study developmental processes such as fertilization.
-Because they have relatively big eggs and in large numbers they're ideal animals to study.
-When secreted, the eggs of S. purpuratus, appear orange in color.
-Mixing the eggs from a female with the sperm from a male in sea water, developmental processes such as egg and embryo development can be studied.
+Because they have lots of relatively big eggs, they're ideal animals to study.
+When secreted, the eggs of S. purpuratus appear orange in color.
+Scientists can mix the eggs from a female with the sperm from a male in sea water.
+Then, developmental processes such as egg and embryo development can be studied.